NetBSD/src/usr.bin/xlint/lint1/README.md

   types, the option `-aa` extends this check to small integer types as well, reusing the same message ID.
 * The option `-X` suppresses arbitrary messages by their message ID.
+* The option `-q` enables additional queries that are not suitable as regular warnings but may be interesting to look at on a case-by-case basis.

 # Fundamental types